IR in the Age of AI

 In some cases the choice of where to IPO is straightforward, but in others it’s more nuanced.

-In this webinar, Grant Fuller presents some Irithmics AI research and analysis to help understand the diversity, dynamics and behaviour differences Arm Holdings are likely to faces between ecosystems of Nasdaq and the London Stock Exchange.
+In this webinar, Grant Fuller presents some Irithmics AI research and analysis to help understand the diversity, dynamics and behaviour differences Arm are likely to faces between ecosystems of Nasdaq and the London Stock Exchange.

 Irithmics AI research and analysis exposes some intriguing characteristics of both market, providing corporates, capital markets advisors and investors with powerful insights which can shape their choices and actions.